Show by Label

 You only need to add the 12V DC power to the board, but I recommend you use a Lab supply initially with a current setting of 100mA.
 If there is no large current, indicating a short or another issue, you can now switch to the 12V DC wall wart.

-Do not install the ESP32 in its socket at this moment.
+Do not install the ESP32 in its socket at this moment until you have verified the power rails.

 Verifying the Power Rails

-You can now verify all the power rails:
+You can now verify all the power rail voltages:

 · +9V at pin at pin 3 of U9